The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 The best restaurants in Roma Norte and Condesa: final thoughts

-As you can see there is a lot of choice when it comes to eating in Mexico City, especially in the artsy Roma and Condesa neighborhoods.
+As you can see, there is a lot of choice when it comes to eating in Mexico City, especially in the artsy Roma and Condesa neighborhoods.

 I hope my post helped you to choose your favorite dinner place or coffe shop.
-But make sure it doesn’t limit you as there is so much to explore and new restaurant keep opening.
+But make sure it doesn’t limit you as there is so much to explore and new restaurants keep opening.
 So it’s a good idea to try a different place if you walk by and are inspired.
 Enjoy!